 I liked Fallout 3 a lot.
 It and The Elder Scrolls IV: Oblivion are two of my favorite games to revisit when I want to play a casual RPG.
 I realize that these games are flawed, especially when held against their predecessors, but I think they work well enough as new takes on their respective franchises.

 In the wake of Fallout 3, something interesting happened.
-The franchises was temporarily handed back to a veteran of classic RPGs, Obsidian Entertainment, who then developed Fallout: New Vegas using Bethesda’s game as a framework.
+The franchise was temporarily handed back to a veteran of classic RPGs, Obsidian Entertainment, who then developed Fallout: New Vegas using Bethesda’s game as a framework.
 New Vegas became a cult hit, widely praised for expanding on Fallout 3 and turning it into a proper roleplaying game.
 I wasn’t sold on it at the time, but at the urging of my friends I decided to finally revisit it.

 The game starts off and you are almost immediately shot in the face, robbed by a bunch of post-apocalyptic raiders led by a mysterious man in a checkered suit.
 You then wake up in a doctor’s office, where you are run through character creation and given your first clues for tracking down the people who tried to murder you.